vpechorin/uregistrum/README.md

 You require the following to build uRegistrum:

-- Latest stable Oracle JDK 7
+- JDK 8
-- Latest stable Apache Maven
+- Apache Maven

  $ mvn package

 How to use
 ==========

- $ java -jar ./target/uregistrum-0.1.jar
+ $ java -jar ./target/uregistrum.jar

 The default address is http://localhost:11400/api/endpoints